stefs/bittorrent-analyzer/README.md

 * Implement unit tests?

 ## Features
-* Import multiple torrent files at once
+* Analyze multiple torrent files at once
-* Log city, countra and continent via IP address - NEW
+* Log city, country and continent via IP address - NEW
-* Request new peers using the HTTP and UDP (BEP 15) tracker protocols, IPv4 only - NEW
+* Request new IPv4 peers using the HTTP and UDP tracker protocols (BEP 15) - NEW
 * (list incomplete)

+### Restrictions
+* No IPv6 only peers
+* No uTP only peers
+* No PEX
+* No DHT
+* No Local Peer Discovery

 ## Installation
 ### Requirements